 Rebekah Jones is a Senior HR Consultant with Archbright and an Extension Lecturer here at UWT's PDC for various courses in both the HR and Non-Profit programs.
 She has been in the HR field for 15 years and teaching continuing education in Human Resources for 5 years and loves the connection with folks who are just entering the workforce or looking to make a change in careers!

-A little about me?
-My name is Julia (she/her/hers).
-I was born and raised in the Philippines, and immigrated to the United States when I was just 10 years old.
-Growing up as an English language learner and an immigrant, I experienced firsthand the emotional pain brought on by bullying, othering and stereotyping.
-However, I was in college before I could fully articulate the complex realities I and so many other people of color face every day.
-I graduated from Hofstra University and have worked as a girls' program specialist, community liaison, curriculum developer, youth minister, facilitator, and diversity manager.I founded Kagochi Consulting, LLC because of a personal desire to create a healing space for myself and other people of color impacted by racist work environments and systems.
-When I'm not working, I'm hanging out with my husband, our two kids, and Cookie Banana the Tortoise.
-Or eating.
+Julia has over 10 years of experience guiding and leading racial equity work within non-profit organizations, as well as a lifetime of experience navigating the world as a woman of color.
+She was born in the Philippines, and immigrated to the United States at 10 years old.
+Growing up as an English language learner and an immigrant, Julia experienced firsthand the emotional pain brought on by othering and stereotyping.
+Julia founded Kagochi Consulting LLC because of a personal desire to create a healing space for herself and other people of color impacted by racist work environments and systems.

 Ariel Klein is currently the Lead Brewer of Outer Planet Brewing on Capitol Hill in Seattle and Assistant Brewer at Lowercase in Georgetown.
 Prior to that she was unofficially titled the "Jack of All Beers" with her work at NW Peaks Brewery where she took care of "nearly everything brewery related."
 She started her journey into beer in 2016 as an apprentice at Left Handed Giant Brewing in Bristol, England.
 She has a Master of Arts History from the Courtauld Institute at the University of London, and her B.A. of Art History from the University of Michigan.